freeman-lab/glsl-basic-vertex-shader/README.md

 ## components

 Make sure you define all `attributes` and `uniforms`.
+If you don't need to use any of the matrices just set them to the identity matrix.
 The `varying` variables can be used in your fragment shader.

 ### attributes